-- 2.1 The importance of established patent rights world-wide and in major blocs (i.e. EPC States, Japan, Unites States and others) is illustrated in the Introduction, Chapter 1 by the graph of patents in force (Graph 1.1). - 2.2 Assessment of the importance attached to patent protection is the demand for patent rights, i.e. the patent applications.
-These are reported in Chapter 3.
-Statistics in this chapter are primarily derived from the 1998 Industrial Property Statistics from the WIPO and are defined as follows: - Demand for patent protection via international and/or regional applications is counted in term of designation of countries. - PCT applications are counted in the year of filing (in the international phase). - Domestic applications are defined as all demands for patent rights as required by residents of the country where the application is filed.
+- 2.1 The importance of established patent rights worldwide and in major blocs (i.e. EPC states, Japan, Unites States and others) is illustrated in the Introduction, Chapter 1, by the graph of patents in force (Graph 1.1). - 2.2 Chapter 3 provides an assessment of the importance attached to patent protection as given by the world wide demand for patent rights.
+Statistics in this chapter are primarily derived from the Industrial Property Statistics from the WIPO and are defined as follows: - Demand for patent protection via international and/or regional applications is counted in term of designation of countries. - PCT applications are counted in the year of filing (in the international phase). - Domestic applications are defined as all demands for patent rights as required by residents of the country where the application is filed.
 Foreign applications are those applications by non-residents of the country where the application is filed.
 For the EPC, foreign demands are those applications of non-residents to the EPC bloc as a whole.
-For example, applications filed by French residents in one of the other EPC-States are counted as domestic demand in the EPC bloc. - First filings are applications filed without using the priority of another previous filing.
+For example, applications filed by French residents in one of the other EPC states are counted as domestic demand in the EPC bloc. - When a new country joins the EPC in a reporting year, the historical data from previous years are updated to include that country for the whole period.
+Turkey is treated in this way in the current report because it joined the EPC in 2000. - First filings are applications filed without using the priority of another previous filing.
 It is assumed that PCT filings are subsequent filings.